-- Is the project clearly explained? - Is the need, problem, or challenge to be addressed clearly identified and supported by relevant evidence? - Are the people who will benefit from the project clearly identified, and have they been involved in planning the project? - Are the performance goals and intended results well formulated and achievable? - If a research project, is the research design appropriate? - Does the project address current needs of the museum field and/or have the potential to advance practice in the museum profession? - Does the project align with the selected NLG for Museums category: Learning Experiences, Community Anchors, or Collections Stewardship?
+- Is the project clearly explained? - Is the need, problem, or challenge to be addressed clearly identified and supported by relevant evidence? - Are the people who will benefit from the project clearly identified, and have they been involved in planning the project? - Are the collections and/or records that are the focus of the project and their current condition described and quantified in sufficient detail, if applicable? - Are the performance goals and intended results well formulated and achievable? - Are the ways in which the project enhances the capacity of the institution specific, actionable, and measurable?